segmentio/Sovran.NET/README.md

 // add badges and stuff here

 # Sovran.NET
 Small, Efficient, Easy.
-State Management for Kotlin.
+State Management for .Net.

 Sovran's goal is to be minimal, efficient, easy to implement and to make debugging state changes effortless.

 While it is a rather opinionated library, we hope that you'll find said opinions to be with good reason.
-While it is somewhat similar to things like Redux and Flux there are some natural differences when applied to Kotlin.
+While it is somewhat similar to things like Redux and Flux there are some natural differences when applied to .Net.

 ### We don't like large state structures